 One of the simplest yet most effective ways to increase awareness is to make information pertaining to compensation and benefits easily accessible and available.
 Most leading organisations today are using an employee benefits platform of some form.
 By enabling employees to log in to their employee platform to access resources, find advice and information about their finances, including pensions, savings plans, and insurances, employers can direct their employees to one place.

-If your benefits platform provider has its own app, employees can access this information from the palm of their hand.
+If your benefits platform provider has its own communication engine and app, employees can access this information from the palm of their hand.
 For example, say an employee wants to see what insurances they are currently enroled in or what savings tools are available; he or she can simply launch the app and browse their employee platform anytime, anywhere.

 Getting a Clearer Picture